Skip to content

 502 Bad Gateway

-The server was acting as a gateway or proxy and received an invalid response from the upstream server.
-This often occurs when a web server is communicating with external services that are unresponsive or returning improper responses.
+The server received an invalid response from the upstream server.
 Common during high traffic periods or when backend services are being updated.

 503 Service Unavailable

-The website's server is temporarily unable to handle the request due to maintenance or overloading.
+The server is temporarily unable to handle the request due to maintenance or overloading.
 This often indicates the site will be back soon.
-It's one of the most common errors during website outages, scheduled maintenance, or when a site experiences unexpected traffic surges.
-Most 503 errors resolve automatically once server resources become available.

 504 Gateway Timeout

-The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.
-Similar to 502 errors, but specifically caused by timeouts rather than invalid responses.
-This can indicate network congestion, overloaded backend services, or connectivity issues between servers.
+The server did not receive a timely response from the upstream server.
+This can indicate network congestion or overloaded backend services.

 What to Do If a Website Is Down